-- City Camps require you to be at school from Monday to Friday, and sometimes Saturday.
+- City Camps require you to be at school from Monday to Friday.
 A typical day at City Camp starts before the campers arrive and ends after any necessary meeting with the camp director and your fellow tutors.
-While camp runs from 9 a.m. to 5 p.m., tutors are on duty from 8:30 a.m. until around 5:30 p.m. (if there is a meeting after camp).
+While camp runs from 9 a.m. to 5 p.m., tutors will usually work from 8:30 a.m. until around 5:30 p.m. (if there is a meeting after camp).
 After that you can relax, recuperate, and plan for the next day.
 You will usually have the weekend to explore your area or towns and cities nearby, though if you are transferring from one camp to another, you will travel on the Saturday.

-- At City Camps, tutors are hosted by Italian families.
-You therefore need to be prepared for this living arrangement.
-These families will open their home to you and ensure that all of your needs are met.
+- At City Camps, tutors are usually hosted by Italian families, so please be prepared for this living arrangement.
+You will be given your own bedroom, and will be treated as part of the family.
+Families will open their home to you and ensure that all of your needs are met.
 They will provide a safe, welcoming environment—and probably overfeed you.
 Most tutors have built lifelong relationships with their host families and warmly remember this part of their Italian experience.
 At summer camps, you will stay at a hotel.
 In rare cases, you may have to share the same dormitory as the children.

 Can you tell me more about the meals that ACLE provides?